1

 theory involves several branches of mathematics, elegant equations,

-kaleidoscopic symmetries, unfathomable complexity, and nothing else.
+kaleidoscopic symmetries, unfathomable complexity, and little else.

 Research into strings and membranes have so far shown that any and all